Renaissance Youth Center

-The Renaissance Youth Center is a Bronx-based nonprofit founded in 2001 with the mission "to empower at-risk inner city youth to fully maximize their potential as productive and responsible members of society, by offering dynamic, team-building education, music, and sports programs, while instilling the importance of building strong communities."
-Renaissance serves more than 3,000 youths per week at their headquarters and more than 30 public schools in New York City.
+The Renaissance Youth Center is a Bronx-based nonprofit founded in 2001.
+Renaissance has more than 30 public schools in New York City.
+The Renaissance Youth Center offers programs in education, music, sports, and civic engagement.

 History

-Founded in 2001 as Renaissance Education, Music & Sports (Renaissance-EMS), Renaissance Youth Center offers a variety of programs in education, music, sports, and civic engagement.
+It was founded in 2001 as Renaissance Education, Music, and Sports (Renaissance-EMS).

 Renaissance was co-founded by Bervin Harris and Darren Quinlan to serve the Bronx's Morrisania neighborhood.
-Harris was a former recording artist with Orpheus/Capitol Records, while Quinlan was a former NCAA Division 1 college basketball player at St. Bonaventure University, and songwriter who won the 1992 Abe Olman Scholarship from the Songwriters Hall of Fame.
-Harris and Quinlan helped produce KRS-One's album Spiritual Minded.
+Harris was a former recording artist with Capitol Records, while Quinlan was a former NCAA Division I college basketball player at St. Bonaventure University, as well as a songwriter who won the 1992 Abe Olman Scholarship from the Songwriters Hall of Fame.

-Key Programs
+Programs

 Music On Wheels

-Music On Wheels brings music teachers and curriculum to schools that no longer have music programs for more than 30 public schools in New York City.
-Renaissance holds an annual Music On Wheels Recital where hundreds of students from New York City gather to perform for family and friends.
+Music On Wheels planned a curriculum for schools that no longer have music programs for more than 30 public schools in New York City.
+Renaissance holds an annual Music On Wheels Recital.

 Music With A Message Band

 The Music With A Message Band is a 25-member performance group, aged 6–21, that write songs about social issues and perform throughout New York City.
 The band has performed at Good Morning America, Carnegie Hall, the Women in the World Summit at Lincoln Center, the Apollo Theater, the New School, and the City Parks Foundation.
 In 2016, they opened Mayor Bill de Blasio's 2016 State of the City address at the Lehman Center for the Performing Arts.

-In 2018, the band performed with Robin Roberts on Good Morning America, and in 2019, they performed a cover of Lupita Nyong'o's "Sulwe's Song", with Lupita Nyong'o surprising the band by showing up in-person to the Renaissance Youth Center to sing the song with the band.
+In 2018, the band performed with Robin Roberts on Good Morning America, and in 2019, they performed a cover of Lupita Nyong'o's "Sulwe's Song" with Lupita Nyong'o.